About the region

 "Intermodality bike-train development from hinterland to the coast in FVG: intermodal rail/bike solutions to strenghten and link the CAAR cyclepath"

 Ciclovia Alpe Adria (link to website: alpe-adria-radweg.com ) is one of the most scenic and outstanding routes in Europe.
-With ICARUs project funds the FVG Region, through RFI – Rete Ferroviaria Italiana, owner of the railway infrastructure, is working to build bicycle stairways to help improving access to platforms for passengers travelling with bikes on Alpe Adria route.
+With ICARUs project funds the FVG Region, through RFI – Rete Ferroviaria Italiana, owner of the railway infrastructure, managed to equip 10 railway stations with bicycle wheeling ramps to walk up and down the stairways to help improving access to platforms for passengers travelling with bikes on Alpe Adria route.

 "Cross-border bike&bus service to connect Parenzana and CAAR cyclepaths"

-In addition to regional bike-bus connections provided by TPL FVG scarl ( tplfvgscarl.it ) with ICARUS project FVG Region financed the bike-bus connection Trieste-Parenzo/Poreč in the weekends (Friday, Saturday and Sunday) and holidays From September to October 2020 and from April to May 2021.
+In addition to regional bike-bus connections provided by TPL FVG scarl ( tplfvg.it ) with ICARUS project FVG Region financed the bike-bus cross-border connection Trieste-Parenzo/Poreč in the weekends (Friday, Saturday and Sunday) and holidays from July until the end of October 2021.

-The bus starts from Trieste Bus station at around 8:00 in the morning and comes back from Parenzo/Poreč Bus station at around 18:00 in the afternoon.
-The bus can carry up to 20 passengers with 20 bicycles.
+The bus starts from Trieste Bus station at 9:00 in the morning and comes back from Parenzo/Poreč Bus station starting at 18:00 in the afternoon.
+The bus can carry up to 40 passengers with 40 bicycles.

 Veneto Region and the Metropolitan city of Venice